 7. Emotional Intelligence

-If you want to know yourself more deeply, and how to use emotional intelligence to live a happy life and fulfilled, then keep reading it.
+If you want to know yourself more deeply, and how to use emotional intelligence to live a happy life and be fulfilled, then keep reading it.

 For the longest time, it was believed that being book smart was all you needed to get by in life.
 That is until a different kind of smart was introduced into the picture.
 Emotional Intelligence is essentially the kind of smart you need to be in order to understand your emotions, relate well to people, and handle the curveballs that life may throw at you.